 The residential rainbows of London

-London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago.
-I enjoy seeing the way people express themselves through their homes.
-Today I’m sharing seven of the most colourful London streets because painted houses and doors make for a cheerful neighbourhood!
+London is forever evolving and there are always new things to see and photograph.
+I love exploring and I especially enjoy seeing the way people express themselves through their homes.
+Today I’m sharing seven of the most colourful London streets because painted houses and doors make me smile!

 Kelly Street, NW1

 First up is the adorable Kelly Street in Kentish Town.
 On a recent visit, I met one of the residents who was off to Oxford to visit his father.
-As we chatted it emerged that he had attended a school near my home, and he told me that many years ago Dulux had shot an advert on the street and painted each house.
+As we chatted it emerged that he had attended a school near my home, he also told me that many years ago Dulux had shot an advert on the street and painted each house.
 It really is a magical corner of London and I particularly love this shot from above.

 Chalcot Crescent, NW1

-I have my niece to thank for finding this sugar-coated crescent because she insisted I watched Paddington – this is where it was filmed.
+I have my niece to thank for finding this sugar-coated crescent because she insisted I watched Paddington and this is where it was filmed.
 If you haven’t seen the film, it’s utterly delightful and certainly one to add to your list.
-I didn’t feel too guilty taking photos because I’m sure many Paddington fans make a pilgrimage to the crescent!
+I didn’t feel too guilty taking these photographs because I’m sure many Paddington fans make a pilgrimage to the crescent!

 Bywater Street, SW3

-In the late 1990’s, I lived on the corner of Jubilee Place and Kings Road.
-Just two streets away from this picturesque part of Chelsea.
-It was one of those places everyone wanted to visit when they came to stay and each morning on my way to work, I would look down the street and smile.
+In the late 1990’s, I lived on the corner of Jubilee Place and Kings Road, just two streets away from this picturesque part of Chelsea.
+It was one of those places everyone wanted to visit when they came to stay and each morning on my way to work, I would look down the pastel-coloured street and smile.
 It’s easily one of my favourite London streets and I happened to notice the lilac house recently sold for 2.5 million.
 It’s now available to rent for a mere £7,150 per calendar month!

 Chalcot Square, NW1

 Chalcot Square is just a stone’s throw away from Chalcot Crescent and it really puts the glamour into painted houses.
 When I was last there, the residents were having a birthday party on the square complete with bunting and floral crockery.
 It looked like Britain’s version of Ramsay Street!